alisyedakkas/Factory-Insights-360/README.md

 2. Data Modelling ,Data Validation Techniques and using KPI Indicators
 3. Use of Bookmark and Conditional Formatting
 4. Page Navigation with Buttons
-5. Use of multiple langusge
+5. Use of multiple language
 6. Dynamic Titles based on the applied filters
 7. PowerBI Services for publishing and sharing reports online
 8. Auto Refresh setup for data through Gateway